Gender nonconformity: In childhood

-Multiple studies have suggested a correlation between children who express gender nonconformity and their eventually coming out as gay, bisexual, or transgender.
+Multiple studies have suggested a correlation between children who express gender nonconformity and their eventual coming out as gay, bisexual, or transgender.
 In multiple studies, a majority of those who identify as gay or lesbian self-report gender nonconformity as children.
 However, the accuracy of some of these studies have been questioned.
-The therapeutic community is currently divided on the proper response to childhood gender nonconformity.

 One study suggested that childhood gender nonconformity is heritable.
 Studies have also been conducted about adults' attitudes towards nonconforming children.
-There are reportedly no significant generalized effects (with the exception of few outliers) on attitudes towards children who vary in gender traits, interests, and behavior.
+There are reportedly no significant generalized effects (except for a few outliers) on attitudes towards children who vary in gender traits, interests, and behavior.

 Children who are gender-variant may struggle to conform later in life.
 As children get older and are not treated for the mismatch between their minds and bodily appearance, this leads to discomfort, and negative self-image and eventually may lead to depression, suicide, or self-doubt.
 If a child is nonconforming at a very young age, it is important to provide family support for positive impact to family and the child.
 Children who do not conform prior to age 11 tend to have an increased risk for depression, anxiety, and suicidal ideation as a young adult.
 A 2012 study found that both children who will be heterosexual and children who will have a minority sexual orientation who expressed gender nonconformity before the age of 11 were more likely to experience abuse physically, sexually, and psychologically.

 Roberts et al. (2013) found that of participants in their study aged between 23 and 30, 26% of those who were gender nonconforming experienced some sort of depressive symptoms, versus 18% of those were gender-conforming.
 Treatment for gender identity disorders (GID; now known as gender dysphoria) such as gender variance have been a topic of controversy for three decades.
 In the works of Hill, Carfagnini and Willoughby (2007), Bryant (2004), "suggests that treatment protocols for these children and adolescents, especially those based on converting the child back to a stereotypically gendered youth, make matters worse, causing them to internalize their distress."
 Treatment for GID in children and adolescents may have negative consequences.
 Studies suggest that treatment should focus more on helping children and adolescents feel comfortable living with GID.
 There is a feeling of distress that overwhelms a child or adolescent with GID that gets expressed through gender.
 Hill et al. (2007) states, "if these youth are distressed by having a condition deemed by society as unwanted, is this evidence of a disorder?"
-Bartlett and colleagues (2000) note that the problem determining distress is aggravated in GID cases because usually, it is not clear whether distress in the child is due to gender variance or secondary effects (e.g., due to ostracization or stigmatization).
+Bartlett and colleagues (2000) note that the problem in determining distress is aggravated in GID cases because usually, it is not clear whether distress in the child is due to gender variance or secondary effects (e.g., due to ostracization or stigmatization).
 Hill et al. (2007) suggests, "a less controversial approach, respectful of increasing gender freedom in our culture and sympathetic to a child's struggle with gender, would be more humane."